-- Cash flows: receipts and payments of cash or cash equivalents including highly liquid investments with a maturity of less than three months that are unlikely to suffer changes in value. - Operating activities: these are the main revenue-producing activities of the Group and include other activities that are not investing or financing activities. - Investing activities: these are the acquisition or disposal of long-term assets and other investments not included in cash equivalents. - Financing activities: these produce changes in the size and composition of net equity and financial liabilities.
+- Cash flows: Inflows and outflows of cash or other equivalents including time investments with a term of three months or less that are highly liquid and with a low risk of variation in value. - Operating activities: these are the main revenue-producing activities of the Group and include other activities that are not investing or financing activities. - Investing activities: these are the acquisition or disposal of long-term assets and other investments not included in cash equivalents. - Financing activities: these produce changes in the size and composition of net equity and financial liabilities.